 The question of should you trust comments in blogs or not, discussed in the present text, is directed only to ordinary visitors of millions of sites on the Internet.

 So this is for consumers who are not involved in any site-building activity, and who are not familiar with the mechanism of receiving comments on sites.

 Those who run sites of any kind, and receive comments on their texts, know the truth only too well.
 And the truth is simple: take everything with a bit of salt, as the old Latin proverb tells us – cum grano salis.
 Here, I shall try to explain why this is so.

-I have written another text within this site, on post comments and how they work.
-But that text is aimed only at bloggers.
-In the present text, the issue of post comments is discussed from user’s perspective.
-This is not supposed to be a long post because the issue is simple:
+I shall add another text about the benefits of comments in posts and how they work, and this will be aimed only at bloggers.
+In the present text, the issue of post comments is discussed from user’s (visitors’) perspective.
+This is not supposed to be a long post because the issue is simple.

 Obviously I can reshape this text as much as I want, there is nothing that can prevent me, except some ethics and morality (if I have them).